Indian Armed Forces: Army Aviation Corps

 The Army Aviation Corps is another vital part of the Indian Army formed on 1 November 1986.
 The army aviation pilots are drawn from other combat arms, including artillery officers, to form a composite third dimensional force for an integrated battle.
 IAF operates and flies attack Helicopters like the Mil Mi-25/Mi-35 which are owned and administered by the Indian Air Force, but under the operational control of the Army and play a major role to support the armoured columns and infantry.
 Apart from the attack role, helicopters like the HAL Chetak, HAL Cheetah, and HAL Dhruv provide logistical support for the Indian Army in remote and inaccessible areas, especially the Siachen Glacier.
-To equip Army Aviation Corps, procurement process for 197 light utility helicopters (LUH) is ongoing, of which 64 will be inducted in the Army Aviation to replace the Cheetak and Cheetah Helicopters.
+To equip Army Aviation Corps, a procurement process for 197 light utility helicopters (LUH) is ongoing, of which 64 will be used in the Army Aviation Corps to replace the Cheetak and Cheetah Helicopters.
 HAL has obtained a firm order to deliver 114 HAL Light Combat Helicopters to the Indian Army.